 Cash to Close

 Now we must take into consideration the amount of money you are planning on using to purchase your home, whether that is for a down payment, closing costs or, to pay off debt to help in qualifying.
-We also will want to know of any funds that will be remaining after the transactions have closed, for example, retirement plans, IRAs, annuities, savings, etc.
+We also will want to know of any funds that will be remaining after the transactions have closed, for example, retirement plans, IRAs, annuities, savings, etc. It is also important for your mortgage broker to know if there were any seller concessions negotiated in the contract, or if you plan on negotiating these costs at a later time.

 How Much Can I Afford?